anthony1x6000/iFunnyDL/README.md

 Customizable file formatting (kinda), default is unixtime-iFunny.mp4

 Can download images, but it doesn't crop out the iFunny watermark. \
-Note: Releases above 1.3.1 should crop out the iFunny watermark.
+Note: Releases 1.4.x and above should crop out the iFunny watermark.

 ## Compatibility
 Verified compatibility with Android 6, 10, 13.